Perrshan/Data-Structure-Tutorial/tree.md

 ```

-The code above uses two function to insert a value into the tree.
+The code above uses two functions to insert a value into the tree.
 The `insert` is the only one that will be called outside of the class.
-Python does not identity public and private function calls within a class, but the `_` before the `_insert` function shows that it will only ever be called with the class when the `insert` function is called.
+Python does not identify public and private function calls within a class, but the `_` before the `_insert` function shows that it will only ever be called with the class when the `insert` function is called.

-I also marked two placed where recursion is happening within the function.
-Recursion at a low level means that the current function calls itself again with different data.
+I also marked two places where recursion is happening within the function.
+Recursion at a low-level means that the current function calls itself again with different data.
 In this scenario it allows the function to keep shifting through nodes until it finds the opening for the new node to be inserted.
 If you notice, each time the `_insert` function is called recursively it passes through `root.left` or `root.right` so that when it runs again we are deeper into the tree until we find the empty spot.

 ### Finding Values

-The following functions will determine whether a pass through value is within the tree.
-The function uses a special method similar to the `__init__` special method that defines the initial object definitions.
+The following functions will determine whether a pass-through value is within the tree.
+The function uses a special method like the `__init__` special method that defines the initial object definitions.
 The `__contains__` special method allows code like `print(<item> in <object>)` to be used outside of the class with the `in` key word.

 ```python